 The Company has adopted Stock Ownership Guidelines for non-employee directors to further align their interests with the interests of the stockholders.
 These guidelines establish an expectation that, within a five-year period, each director shall achieve and maintain an equity interest in the Company at least equal to 5 times such director's annual retainer fee.
 In calculating an individual's equity interest, credit is given for (i) the value of actual shares of common stock owned beneficially, (ii) the before-tax value of all vested stock options, and (iii) the before-tax value of all outstanding RSU awards (including those which the individual has received in lieu of either bonus compensation or an annual director's retainer, as applicable).

 The calculation of an individual's equity interest, however, does not include the value of any outstanding equity awards subject to risk of forfeiture by virtue of performance.
 An annual review is conducted by our Compensation Committee to assess compliance with the guidelines.
-As of February 8, 2017, our directors met their applicable ownership guidelines by the applicable target compliance date.
+As of February 7, 2018, our directors met their applicable ownership guidelines, or were on track to achieve their ownership guidelines by the applicable target compliance date.

-The table below summarizes the compensation paid by the Company to non-employee directors for Fiscal Year 2016.
+The table below summarizes the compensation paid by the Company to non-employee directors for Fiscal Year 2017.

-2016 Director Compensation
+2017 Director Compensation